Janson-L/MCQ-Marking-System/Final Documentation.md

 **MCQ MARKING SYSTEM**<br  /><br />

 **3.1 PROJECT OBJECTIVES**<br  />
 The objectives of the MCQ Marking System which is developed by MCQ international Sdn.
-Bhd. is to:
+Bhd. is to:<br  /><br  />
 	a.
-To save time and reduce the costs of educator for OMR grading.
+To save time and reduce the costs of educator for OMR grading.<br  />
 	b.
-To reduce energy consumption of the educator for OMR grading.
+To reduce energy consumption of the educator for OMR grading.<br  />
 	c.
-To upgrade the existing grading system.
+To upgrade the existing grading system.<br  />
 <br  /><br  />

 **3.2 PROJECT RESULTS**<br  />